joesoftmwai/business_card/README.md

-# Business Card - Hardware Store
+## Business Card - Hardware Store

 Why not React for a Business Card

 ## Setting UP

-In the project directory, you can run:
+After cloning/ forking the project Run

 ### `npm install`

-Then:
+After installing the packages run the command:

 ### `npm start`

 Runs the app in the development mode.\